Water Sports

 There's no better way to cool off on a hot summer day than to enjoy one of the many rivers or lakes surrounding West Yellowstone.
-Whether you prefer taking an exciting whitewater trip down the Gallatin River, a relaxing canoe or kayak ride on Hebgen or Quake Lakes, or plan to fish the depths of Cliff or Wade Lakes for large trout, you'll enjoy yourself no matter what the pursuit.
-There are a variety of water sports available in the West Yellowstone vicinity including, whitewater rafting, scenic float trips, kayaking, canoeing, riding personal watercraft, boat fishing and sailing.
+Whether you prefer taking an exciting whitewater trip down the Gallatin River, a relaxing canoe, kayak or paddle board ride on Hebgen or Quake Lake, or fish the depths for large trout, you'll enjoy yourself no matter what the pursuit.
+There are a variety of water sports available in the West Yellowstone vicinity including whitewater rafting, scenic float trips, kayaking, canoeing, sailing, fishing and, of course, swimming.

 Gallatin River

 The Gallatin River runs north out of Yellowstone National Park through a deep canyon.
-The river is narrow and swift in the early summer and has rapids ranging from class I to class IV.
+The river is narrow and swift in the early summer and has rapids ranging from Class I-IV.
+The Gallatin is perfect for rafting or whitewater kayaking and fishing.

 Yellowstone River

 The Yellowstone River flows north out of Yellowstone National Park, through the town of Gardiner, MT (32 miles from West Yellowstone).
-The majority of the river is flat, but there are class I to class III rapids near Gardiner.
+The majority of the river is flat, but there are Class I-III rapids near Gardiner.
+The Yellowstone also has world-class fishing.

 Madison River

 The Madison River runs west out of Yellowstone National Park, flowing just north of West Yellowstone.
 It then flows through Hebgen Lake and shortly after Earthquake Lake, before turning north through a deep canyon.
-There are class I to class IV rapids on the Madison.
+There are fun Class I-IV rapids for rafting and kayaking, in addition to good fishing spots.

 Hebgen Lake

 Upon leaving the Yellowstone National Park boundary, the Madison enters Hebgen Lake just 10 minutes north of West Yellowstone.
-It is one of Montana's most popular attractions known for awesome fishing, enjoyable sailing and boating, personal watercraft skiing, sea kayaking and canoe trips.
+Hebgen Lake is a very popular spot for fishing, ice fishing, sailing, kayaking and canoeing, with a variety of marinas offering boat & kayak rentals, plus you can ride your own personal watercraft.

-All vessels are prohibited on park rivers and streams except the channel between Lewis and Shoshone Lakes, where only hand-propelled vessels are permitted.
+All vessels are prohibited on Park rivers and streams except the channel between Lewis and Shoshone Lakes; only hand-propelled vessels are permitted here.